-Some of the wind breakers we tested are designed to fit snug to the body and serve as a light wind shell over the base layer.
-Others are a bit roomier to allow for a thin warmth layer beneath them if needed.
-The Ether DriClime Hoody is a snug, athletic fitting wind shell that has a thin warmth layer built in.
+Some of the wind jackets we tested are designed to fit snug to the body and serve as a light shell over a single base layer, like a long sleeve t-shirt.
+Others are a bit roomier to allow for a little more layering ability, meant to be pulled out and thrown over whatever you are wearing when bad weather sets in.
+The Ether Hoody is a snug, athletic-fitting wind jacket that has that thin, warm layer already built-in.
 While the DriClime liner is a very thin piece of felt-like material, it makes a massive difference in how the jacket feels.
-We found that it added significantly to the jacket's wind resistance, ranking it at the top of the pile.
-However, it also trapped enough heat that we weren't able to wear this jacket on warm sunny days, even when we wanted a little wind protection.
-So, the liner has the effect of making it better than almost every jacket in the review for cold days, but simultaneously making it (for us) un-wearable during the warmest seasons.
+It added significantly to the jacket's wind resistance, ranking it at the top of the pile.
+However, it also holds enough heat that we weren't very comfortable wearing it on warm, sunny days — even in the mountains when we wanted a little wind protection.
+For winter activities, such as snowshoeing or ski touring, this jacket is a comfortable and convenient layer that can be worn all day.

 Breathability and Venting

 The design of separating the liner from the outer shell material does a very good job of absorbing and evaporating perspiration — after our hose test, the synthetic insulation of this jacket dried out surprisingly quickly compared to other heavier-weight jackets.
 Added features, like large underarm mesh vents and zippered hand and chest pockets, aid in ventilating the jacket when on the move.
 If you are working up a sweat in colder weather, this jacket does a good job of drying you off to help keep you warm and comfortable.